nsimms25/FastAPI/README.md

 Takes name, email, project ID, and port as string.

 # FastAPI Backend Business Logic
-Process.py takes the input and creates sentences and commnads that from input provided.
+Process.py takes the input and creates sentences and commands that from input provided.